-The song's lasting appeal is quite simple.
-Over the years, this tale of life on the road and sins' wages began to represent the glamorized idea of country stars as drifters and renegades.
+The song's lasting appeal is simple to grasp.
+Over the years, this tale of life on the road and sins' wages began to represent the glamorized idea of country stars and other creative types as drifters and renegades.

 A Lesser-Known Singer's Claim to Fame

 Williams neither wrote nor first recorded "Lost Highway."
 Those honors went to lesser-known country singer-songwriter Leon Payne.
-A blind musician known for his stint playing at Jerry Irby's Houston night club, Payne's recording arrived in 1948 via the Nashville-based Bullet label.
-Per an interview with his wife Myrtie, "Mrs. Leon" Payne cited in Dorothy Horstman's 1976 book Sing Your Heart Out, Country Boy, the singer's real-life struggles informed the lyrics.
+Known for his stint playing at Jerry Irby's Houston nightclub, Payne's recording arrived in 1948 via the Nashville-based Bullet label.
+Per an interview with his wife Myrtie "Mrs. Leon" Payne cited in Dorothy Horstman's 1976 book Sing Your Heart Out, Country Boy, the singer's real-life struggles informed the lyrics.

 "In the early days of Leon's career, he hitchhiked from one place to another, finding jobs wherever he could," she said.
 "Once he was in California hitchhiking to Alba, Texas, to visit his sick mother.
 He was unable to get a ride and finally got help from the Salvation Army.
 It was while he was waiting for help that he wrote this song."

 Shaping the Hank Williams Myth